xmppjs/xmpp.js/packages/plugins/tls/README.md

 # TLS

-TLS transport for XMPP client
+TLS transport for `@xmpp/client`.

+Included and enabled in `@xmpp/client`.

 This establish a direct TLS connection without STARTTLS negotiation.

-Included and enabled in `@xmpp/client`.

 Supports Node.js.